 I was attracted to this early watch because of the Royal cypher for Queen Anne that serves as the fusee stop foot.
 It dates to circa 1705 shortly after Anne ascended to the throne in 1702.
 Thomas Bell inherited tools from his uncle, the famous clock & watchmaker Benjamin Bell in 1791.
-The physicist Robert Hooke records for the first time the existence of a wheel cutting engine in England that he borrowed from Benjamin Bell in 1673/74.
+The physicist Robert Hooke records borrowing a wheel cutting engine from Benjamin Bell in 1673/74.
 Unfortunately, not much is known about his nephew Thomas, and very few of his signed clocks or watches survive.
 Perhaps he primarily became a supplier to the trade.

 Royal Cypher for Queen Anne